javierbrea/eslint-plugin-boundaries/packages/website/docs/guides/debugging.md

 ESLINT_PLUGIN_BOUNDARIES_DEBUG=1 npm run lint
 ```

-The environment variable is equivalent to enabling `boundaries/debug.enabled`.
+The environment variable is equivalent to setting `"boundaries/debug": { "enabled": true }`.

 When debug mode is enabled, you will see detailed output in the console for each file and dependency analyzed by the plugin.
-This includes all the information of **[element and dependency descriptions](../setup/elements.md#runtime-description-properties).**
+This includes all the information of **[entity and dependency descriptions](../classification/classification.md).**

-## Filtering messages
+## Filtering by Message Type

 By default, all messages are printed when debug mode is enabled.
 Messages include:

 - File descriptions for each file analyzed
 - Dependency descriptions for each dependency analyzed
-- Rule violation descriptions for each rule violation detected
+- Rule policy violation descriptions for each rule policy violation detected

 You can enable/disable these message types using the `boundaries/debug.messages` setting: